Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Abstract

 \section{Abstract}

 In this work, we study real numbers $x$ for which $p(x)$ is (absolutely) normal for every non-constant integer-valued polynomial $p$.
 We call such numbers \textit{transcendentally normal}.
-We prove that almost every real number is transcendentally normal and provide an explicit construction of such a number, based on Sierpiński’s covering method and novel ideas involving the so-called stretch function.
+We prove that almost every real number is transcendentally normal and provide an explicit construction of such a number, based on Sierpiński’s covering method and novel ideas involving stretch functions and P\'{o}lya-type inequalities.
 In the next step, we transform this construction into an algorithm that computes the digits of a t-normal number recursively in all integer bases.
 Moreover, we extend our covering approach to construct and compute LIL-normal numbers whose discrepancies are of the order predicted by the law of the iterated logarithm.
 We also take the opportunity to discuss several interesting open problems.